Featherstone Center for the Arts

 Picture

-Doug Allen Born in Jamaica, West Indies and raised in NYC, Doug is a resident of Maplewood, NJ and Martha's Vineyard, MA.
-Doug and Denise, his wife of 34 years, have two adult sons, Daniel and Dorian.
+Doug Allen, was born in Jamaica, West Indies, raised in NYC, and is now a resident of Maplewood, NJ and Martha's Vineyard, MA.
+Doug and Denise, his wife of 35 years, have two adult sons, Daniel and Dorian.
 Doug recently retired after 38 years of service to IBM as a Senior Tax Advisor specializing in International Transfer Pricing.
 Doug earned a Bachelors degree in Accounting at C.U.N.Y Baruch College and a Masters in Taxation at Fairleigh Dickinson University.
 Doug has been passionate about photography since he purchased his first camera at 14 years old.
 He is an active high school sports photographer and has covered local football, soccer, lacrosse, swimming, and field hockey events in prep, county, and state championship tournaments as well as Ivy League swimming championships.
 His greatest joy is shooting sunrises and sunsets, cityscapes and street photography in black and white.
 His photographs have been featured by the International Center of Photography, Martha's Vineyard Magazine, and Nat GEO.
 Doug has been a regular to Martha's Vineyard since 1987, when he first visited his wife’s family home on the island.
 He now calls the island his second home and enjoys exploring the island, especially during the off season, discovering new hiking trails and photographing the beauty of Martha's Vineyard.

 Picture